SUMMARY OF RHODE ISLAND'S LINDSAY ANN BURKE ACT

 School-Based Professional Development Requirement

 State law requires local and regional boards of education to provide in-service training programs for their teachers, administrators, and staff on teen dating violence and domestic violence programs (CGS § 10-220a).
 It also directs the

 State Board of Education (SBE), within available appropriations, to assist and encourage boards to include teen dating violence and domestic violence in their in-service training programs.
 SDE has developed a webpage and webinar that provides resources needed to comply with this law.

 Guidelines for Sexual Health Education

-State law requires school health and safety curriculum to address the broad topics of physical, mental, and emotional health, but it does not specifically require school districts to include dating violence in the health curriculum (CGS § 10-16b(a)).
-SDE, though, encourages districts to address this gap.
+State law requires schools ' health and safety curriculum to address the broad topics of physical, mental, and emotional health, but it does not specifically require school districts to include dating violence in the health curriculum (CGS § 10-16b(a)).
+SDE encourages districts to address this gap.

 In 2006, SBE approved the Healthy and Balanced Living Curriculum Framework, which outlines standards for health class instruction.
 These standards do not address dating violence awareness instruction, but SDE encourages the inclusion of dating violence as part of the health and safety curriculum in its Guidelines for the Sexual Health Education Component of Comprehensive Health Education, a companion document to the curriculum framework.
 Guidelines helps school districts develop policies, programs, curriculum, and instruction in sexual health education and covers healthy relationships and teen dating violence.